taylorak/play-example-form/README.md

      is that a single implicit field constructor cannot satisfy all of Twitter Bootstrap's layout requirements for form controls (for example, multiple checkboxes).
 This example illustrates a more general solution in which normal (i.e. "explicit") scala templates (i.e. field constructors) are defined in the [views.bootstrap package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/views/bootstrap) for each of the Twitter Bootstrap controls.
-As a side benefit, the code is significantly easier to understand and debug for Java-based Play framework users.
+IMHO, the code is significantly easier to understand and debug for Java-based Play framework users.

 Steps to understanding the system